edemocracy/ekklesia-portal/README.md

    python src/ekklesia_portal/runserver.py --debug -c config.yml 2>&1 | eliot-tree -l0
    ```

-6. You can run `doit auto` to automatically compile translations and CSS when the input files change.

 ## Running In Production

 A production environment can be built by Nix.
 The generated output